 You can undertake a PLT-approved work placement at a community legal centre or other NGO.
 This can even be overseas if that experience is undertaken in a common law jurisdiction.

 You can approach an NGO or community legal centre to see if they will allow you to undertake the work experience component of your PLT there - some community legal centres even have their own programs.
 It is up to you, however, to check that they can fulfill the requirements.
 A full list of community legal centres can be found on the directory at the NACLC website or CLC Volunteers.

 If you are in Victoria, the Victorian Federations of CLCs offers a graduate program that includes the payment of all PLT fees.

 There are specific incentive schemes and internship programs for graduates who are willing to work in regional, rural or remote (‘RRR’) areas.

-The National Association of Community Legal Centres (NACLC) has a program and accompanying website titled Practical Legal Training at Community Legal Centres (CLCs) in Rural, Remote and Regional Australia.
+The National Association of Community Legal Centres (NACLC) has a program and accompanying section of its website titled Practical Legal Training in Regional, Rural and Remote Australia.

 Legal Aid in Western Australia has an incentive scheme and placement program for graduates who are willing to work in RRR areas called the WA Country Lawyers Program.